A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 Ayutthaya is Thailand’s answer to Cambodia’s Angkor complex or Myanmar’s Bagan.
 It’s definitely worth a day or overnight trip from Bangkok.

-Take the hassle out of getting to Ayutthaya and go with a small-group tour instead.
+You can also visit Ayutthaya on a small-group tour instead.
 Click here to check out the best Ayutthaya small group tour from Bangkok.

 Koh Samet